-What Can a Handyman Do in Lakewood, Colorado?
+What Can a Handyman Do Without a License in Lakewood, Colorado?

 Colorado does not issue a single statewide “general contractor” or “handyman” license; most contractor licensing happens at the city/county level, while certain trades (especially electrical and plumbing) are licensed by the State of Colorado.
 In Lakewood (Jefferson County), you should expect (1) city contractor registration and permits for many building-related jobs, (2) state licensing for electrical/plumbing (and other regulated trades), and (3) a Colorado sales tax license if you sell taxable goods or have taxable retail/wholesale activity.